 You can use tax-free shopping for any goods you’ve paid VAT on except:

-- goods (for example, perfume or chocolates) that you’ve used, or partly used, in the EU
+- goods (for example, perfume or chocolates) that you’ve used, or partly used, in the UK or EU

 - motor vehicles and boats